jchavarri/bsb-vscode-task-adaptor/README.md

 3. Run the task by pressing ⇧⌘B or running "Run Build Task" from the Terminal menu.

-You should see the diagnostics
+You should see the diagnostics appearing in `vscode` "Problems" panel.

 ### Why